-Having a clear strategy for SEO is crucial to being successful, whether you’re in-house or a consultant.
+A clear SEO strategy is crucial to success, whether you’re in-house or a consultant.
 A holistic SEO strategy allows you to figure out what resources (people, money, tools, material) you need, gives you a goal and provides clarity on what to prioritize.

 What makes a good strategy?

 When I started thinking about the topic and doing my research, it became obvious that nobody talks about what the indicators of a good strategy actually are.
 It’s not enough to just have a plan - you need to know what distinguishes a good from a bad one.

 So, I looked at what successful marketing strategies have in common and translated that into the SEO space.

 I identified 7 core attributes of a good (SEO) strategy: